BELMALLEM/ChatBot/README.md

 * `Execute.py`: The main file of executions.
 * `Intents.json`: The dictionnary of the Bot that contains the programmed questions, answers and an actions to do.
 * `Training.py`: After each update on `intents.json` the bot should create pattern to memorise them.
+>{
+            "tag": "searchme",
+            "patterns": ["who is that ?", "where is that ?", "when  the thing had happened ?", "what is that ?", "what does mean that ?", "do you know somthing about that ?", "i want to know about that" ],
+            "responses": [""],
+            "action": "search"
+        },
 * `TextProcess.py`: Some essential functions for text processing that the bot use.